hpssjellis/particle-photon-neural-network-ifttt/README.md

 # particle-photon-neural-network-ifttt
 Just playing around with the Neural Networks and the particle photon with IFTTT and possibly TensorFlow

+Dec16, 2015

+layer01.ino is working
+started layer02.ino as the new main file.
+Will try to combine the other node types all in one .ino

 Dec 15, 2015